jonathanskuy/manchester-property-vs-education/README.md

 ## Installation
 **If the user has Git LFS installed in their system, they can properly pull this repository without any issues with datasets.**

 It is acknowledged that users without Git LFS installed in their system may face issues with datasets being shown as Git LFS pointers when downloading this repository, causing errors in loading datasets.
-Therefore, users without Git LFS installed in their system or users facing other issues concerning the datasets will have to download the datasets from [this Google Drive Link](https://drive.google.com/drive/folders/1cqz7hCKyM13XY0amGJZ5wNIGdFnxS73a?usp=sharing).
+Therefore, users without Git LFS installed in their system or users facing other issues concerning the datasets will have to download the datasets from [this Google Drive Link](https://drive.google.com/drive/folders/1cqz7hCKyM13XY0amGJZ5wNIGdFnxS73a?usp=sharing) and replace the existing ```data/``` folder with the one downloaded from the Google Drive.

 ## How to Run
 After opening this repository locally in their system, users will have to run this command in the terminal to install dependencies required: